Quercus montana: Description

-As a consequence of its dry habitat and ridgetop exposure, the chestnut oak is not usually a large tree, typically growing to 18–22 m tall; specimens growing in better conditions can grow up to 40–43 m tall.
-They tend to have a similar spread of 18–22 m.
+As a consequence of its dry habitat and ridgetop exposure, Quercus montana is not usually a large tree, typically growing to 18–22 m tall; specimens growing in better conditions can grow up to 40–43 m tall.
+It tends to have a similar spread of 18–22 m.
 A 10-year-old sapling grown in full sun will stand about 5 m tall.
 This species is often an important canopy species in an oak-heath forest.

 It is readily identified by its massively-ridged dark gray-brown bark, the thickest of any eastern North American oak.
 The leaves are 12–20 cm long and 6–10 cm broad, shallowly lobed with 10–15 rounded lobes on each margin; they are virtually identical to the leaves of swamp chestnut oak and chinkapin oak, but the trees can readily be distinguished by the bark, that of the chinkapin oak being a light ash-gray and somewhat peeling like that of the white oak and that of swamp chestnut oak being paler ash-gray and scaly.
 The chinkapin oak also has much smaller acorns than the chestnut oak.
 The chestnut oak is easily distinguished from the swamp white oak because that tree has whitened undersides on the leaves.
 Another important distinction between the chestnut oak and the swamp chestnut oak is by the habitat; if it grows on a ridge, it is chestnut oak, and if it grows in wet bottomlands, it is probably the more massive swamp chestnut oak; however, this is not fully reliable.